 Fox’s citation for the Navy Cross reads:

 For extraordinary heroism while attached to a Marine Raider Battalion during the seizure of Tulagi, Solomon Islands, on the night of 7-8 August 1942.
 When a hostile counter-attack threatened to penetrate the battalion line between two companies, 1st Lt.
 Fox, although mortally wounded, personally directed the deployment of personnel to cover the gap.
 As a result of great personal valor and skilled tactics, the enemy suffered heavy losses and their attack repulsed.
 1st Lt.
 Fox, by his devotion to duty, upheld the highest traditions of the United States Naval Service.
 He gallantly gave his life in the defense of his country.

-Those interested in descriptions of what combat was like for Marines in the South Pacific during World War II might start with Battle Cry by Leon Uris or Goodby, Darkness by William Manchester.
+Those interested in descriptions of Marine combat in the South Pacific during World War II might start with Battle Cry by Leon Uris or Goodby, Darkness by William Manchester.
 The Warriors by J. Glenn Gray provides a fascinating introduction to men and warfare.

 A Navy destroyer was named after Fox.
-As far as I know, he is the only Eph ever to be so honored.
+He is the only Eph ever to be so honored.
 The men who manned that destroyer collected a surprising amount of information about him.
-It all seems both as long ago as Ephraim Williams’s service to the King and as recent as the letters from Felipe Perez ’99 and
+It all seems both as long ago as Ephraim Williams’s service to the King and as recent as the letters from Felipe Perez ’99 and Joel Iams ’01.